 In addition to the ultrasound scans and blood tests, urine tests are also done.
 A test for gestational diabetes is offered, too.
-In Germany, special maternity guidelines (“Mutterschafts-Richtlinie”) determine what examinations and tests are to be done, and how.
+In Germany, special maternity guidelines (“Mutterschafts-Richtlinie”) determine what examinations and tests are to be done in women who have statutory health insurance, and how.

 One of the tests offered to pregnant women in Germany is the HIV test (AIDS test).
 If a pregnant woman is infected, it is almost always possible to protect the child from as long as it is detected early enough.